Railgun-Community/ppoi-safe-broadcaster-example/README.md

-# Delayer: transaction anonymizing relayer for RAILGUN
+# Transaction anonymizing relayer for RAILGUN

 The RAILGUN relayer network runs on [Waku](https://wakunetwork.com/), a secure and decentralized messaging protocol.